Backbone81/membership/README.md

 - The tests for messages are very repeating.
 Look into re-using code.
 - The message setup in the message tests are quite repetitive.
 We should consolidate them.
 - Introduce jitter into the scheduler to avoid spikes in network traffic.
+- Regularly log the statistical information about ping chance and time until all know about gossip